U.S. Energy Information Administration logo

 Click to enlarge

-Crude oil and gasoline prices reached record levels in 2008
+Crude oil and gasoline prices reached record highs in 2008

-World crude oil prices reached record levels in 2008 as a result of high worldwide oil demand relative to supply.
-Significant growth in demand in China, the Middle East, and Latin America, combined with market uncertainty in world supply, contributed to the run-up in oil prices and, in turn, to record-high gasoline prices in the United States.
+The spot price for Brent crude oil (the benchmark for world crude oil prices) reached record highs in 2008 as a result of high worldwide oil demand relative to supply.
+Significantly higher demand in China, the Middle East, and Latin America, combined with market uncertainty in world supply, contributed to the run-up in oil prices and, in turn, to record-high gasoline prices in the United States.

-Historically, retail gasoline prices tend to gradually rise in the spring and peak in late summer when people drive more frequently.
+Historically, retail gasoline prices tend to gradually rise in the spring and peak in late summer, when people drive more frequently.
 Gasoline prices are generally lower in winter months.
 Gasoline specifications and formulations also change seasonally.
 Environmental regulations require that gasoline sold in the summer be less prone to evaporate during warm weather.
-This requirement means that refiners must replace cheaper but more evaporative gasoline components with less evaporative but more expensive components.
-In 2000 through 2020, the average monthly price of U.S. retail regular-grade gasoline in August was about 32 cents per gallon higher than the average price in January.
+This requirement means that refiners must replace cheaper (but more evaporative) gasoline components with less evaporative but more expensive components.
+In 2004 through 2023, the average monthly price of U.S. retail regular-grade gasoline in August was about 40 cents per gallon higher than the average price in January.

 Click to enlarge

-The supply of gasoline is largely driven by crude oil supply and refining, imports of gasoline, and gasoline inventories (stocks).
+The supply of gasoline is largely driven by crude oil supply and refining, gasoline imports, and gasoline inventories (stocks).
 Stocks are the cushion between major short-term supply and demand imbalances, and stock levels can have a significant impact on gasoline prices.

 Click to enlarge

-If refinery or pipeline problems or reductions in imports cause unexpected declines in supply, gasoline stocks may drop rapidly.
-This drop in inventories may cause wholesalers to bid higher for available supply over concern that future supplies may not be adequate.
+If refinery or pipeline problems or low imports cause unexpected declines in supply, gasoline inventories may drop rapidly.
+A drop in inventories may cause wholesalers to bid higher for available supply because of concern that future supplies may not be adequate.

 Imbalances may also occur when a region changes from one gasoline formulation to another, and refiners, distributors, and marketers adjust supply for the new product.